Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Kevyn Aucoin's Molten Liquid Lipstick ($30; nordstrom.com)

-For a glittery yet chic look, this non-sticky liquid lipstick has the high-shine impact of a gloss and the long-wearing power of a liquid lipstick.
+For a glittery, yet chic, look, this non-sticky liquid lipstick has the high-shine impact of a gloss and the long-wearing power of a liquid lipstick.
 It's also easy to trace a sharp line around your Cupid's bow with this ballet-foot applicator.
-If the formula ever feels tacky, lightly dust translucent powder on your lips to take away excess shine.
+If the formula ever feels tacky, lightly dust translucent powder on your lips to remove excess shine.

 _______________________________________________________________________________